 With GitDuck you can code with people using different IDEs, like VSCode or WebStorm, IntelliJ or PyCharm.
 Review our website for the complete list of supported IDEs.

 The code is only shared P2P encrypted with the video call participants.
-It never touches our servers.
+No data touches our servers.

 GitDuck is great for:

 - Mentoring and leaning to code